Engelberg/better-cond/README.md

    3)
 ```

+After trying it both ways in my code, I've come to prefer writing them as keywords, but both forms will continue to be supported.

 The `defnc` and `defnc-` macros behave like Clojure's built-in `defn` and `defn-`, but they implicitly wrap the body of the function in `cond`, saving you another level of indenting.

 ```clojure